VEKA calls on Ingenium for update study cost-optimal E-level for non-residential new buildings

 We screened all non-residential buildings registered with their E-level in the Flemish government's database between 2017 and July 2022.
 This showed that they were mainly office buildings with limited floor space ( /- 500 m2), also a large proportion of commercial buildings, and in addition a minority of various building types.
 Based on that analysis, we selected 10 new buildings - 4 offices, 4 commercial buildings and 2 miscellaneous types - along with 2 buildings from the previous study with floor areas ranging from 10 to 20,000 m2.

-We then analyzed the 2017 study substantively, resulting in a point cloud that plots the total current cost (= investment, reinvestment, energy and maintenance cost) over 20 or 30 years (for private and government buildings, respectively) against the E-level.
-This revealed a cost-optimal point linked to a certain E-level, and also a tipping point (= cost-optimal point 10 percent).
+We then analyzed the content of the 2017 study, resulting in a point cloud that plots the total current cost (= investment, reinvestment, energy and maintenance cost) over 20 or 30 years (for private and government buildings, respectively) against the E-level.
+From this came a cost-optimal point linked to a certain E-level, and also a tipping point (= cost-optimal point 10 percent).
 For the buildings with the most favorable score, we looked at what measures were taken there in terms of building envelope and techniques.

 TEST COMBINATIONS